 - impeccably friendly, yet able to ignore people when working

 - calm enough to wait quietly with his partner for long periods, yet willing to go to work in an instant when needed

 - confident in new situations, yet responsive to someone who may have little or no physical control over him

 - an able and willing retriever

 Only dogs who come from long lines of confident, yet calm and focused, working dogs and who receive critical handling and social and environmental stimulation in their first weeks of life have a chance of becoming service dogs.

-We use primarily golden retrievers and Labrador retrievers and have recently introduced two additional breeds into our program – Spinone Italiano and Nova Scotia Duck Tolling Retriever.
+We use primarily golden retrievers and Labrador retrievers and have recently introduced three additional breeds into our program – Spinone Italiano, Nova Scotia Duck Tolling Retriever, and a German Shepherd.
 They are in general the right size, interested in putting things in their mouths, gregarious, and easy to motivate and train.
 Of course, many other breeds can be these things too, so we never really know what the next remarkable dog we find may be.
 However, we do not use dogs with coats which require extensive or professional grooming (for example, poodles or poodle mixes), dogs with extremely heavy or thick coats (like a Samoyed or Akita), or brachycephalic (i.e., short face) dogs (such as a boxer).